kenoTetra/kenoTetra/README.md

 ### Cool side projects of mine involve:
 - Making several worlds/games for VRChat.
 - Working on game and web servers.
-- Being a green deer.
+- Being a green deer 🦌🦌🦌

 <h3 align="center">
-If you want to get in touch, shoot me an email!
+💚 If you want to get in touch, shoot me an email! 💚

   <p align="center"><br/>
    <a href="emailto:kenotetra@gmail.com">